Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 > **Bug bounty program:A bug bounty program that encourages security researchers to conduct targeted attacks on our system will also learn the model and improve its accuracy while also assisting developers in enhancing the framework's security.

 > ** Potential research lead in the future**: The way the display circuit is configured/tuned can affect the user's cognitive load when reading the display (i.e. time for the brain to process information) changing its behavior to improve our ML model.
-It is also potentially a new type of behavioral biometric that could descriminate a real human from an ML model used by the attackers.
+It is also potentially a new type of behavioral biometric that could discriminate a real human from an ML model used by the attackers.

 ### Potential Guarantee fund backed by reinsurance service